Pks20/Instagram_basic_design/README.md

 * # Project Summary
    In this project we created Instagram basic design project and used mysql database to store the data.
-We create different type of mapping .
+We create different type of mapping.
+It follows MVC-architecture.
+In this application , if user wants to create his account on Instagram then he has to be sign up and Only sign up user can able to sign in. .